Sailor and the Devil: Production and release

 The film was released in 1967 and screened at the Locarno Film Festival, Annecy Festival and later as part of a Richard Williams retrospective at the Gothenburg Film Festival.
-It received acclaim for its imaginative storytelling and technical artistry as well as its unique animation style.

 It was reported in International Film Guide 1967 as having begun as a children's film and ended as an adult's film.

-Loss and Rediscovery
+Loss and rediscovery

 Sailor's original eastmancolor camera negative.

 Shortly after its release in 1967, a studio fire destroyed the film's original production artwork, as well as that of many others.
 Sailor would later reappear on television in 1983 as a part of HBO Short Take, albeit shortened considerably, however, it was considered a lost film after Richard Williams Animation shut down in the early 1990s.
 In March 2021, animator Daniel Aguirre Hansell embarked on a search for an original copy of the film, contacting various film archives around the world.
 Eventually in the following September, Technicolor confirmed its possession of the original negative material, and with the help of experimental filmmaker Maximilian LeCain (son of Errol), and BFI animation curator Jez Stewart, Sailor was put in the care of the British Film Institute where it currently awaits restoration.
+In early 2026 however, an acetate recording of the original magnetic audio film, which was used by Le Cain as reference material for lip-syncing, was discovered to have survived, and was digitised.

 Legacy

 Sailor and the Devil is considered a precursor to Williams' later works, encapsulating the themes of trickery, morality, and artistry that would characterize much of his career.
 Le Cain, who would later be celebrated for his children's books, remained a frequent freelance contributor to the studio and had a heavy influence on the art direction of The Thief and the Cobbler, which would go on to influence the animation world as well as the films of Cartoon Saloon.

-When Sailor reappeared on YouTube in 2013 through Garret Gilchrist and TheThiefArchive, Amid Amidi of Cartoon Brew wrote in an article:
+When Sailor reappeared on YouTube in 2013 through Garrett Gilchrist and TheThiefArchive, Amid Amidi of Cartoon Brew wrote in an article:

 Le Cain invents an idiosyncratic style of movement that combines jittery bursts of motion with visually pleasing dance cycles.
 When the storm arrives in the film or the skeleton wave threatens to overwhelm the sailor, we encounter a world of pure graphic art.
-Le Cain uses the full range of color, movement, design, and cinematic devices to create an exciting universe that could exist nowhere but in an animated film.While not widely distributed, Sailor and the Devil remains an important piece in the history of independent animation and is often regarded as an early example of Williams and Le Cain's skill in blending narrative and visuals.
+Le Cain uses the full range of color, movement, design, and cinematic devices to create an exciting universe that could exist nowhere but in an animated film.